What are Essential Oils?

 These oils are very concentrated.
 For example, it takes about 220 lbs of lavender flowers to make about 1 pound of essential oil.
 Essential oils are evaporating quickly when they are exposed to open air.

-Fragrant plants have been used in healing practices for thousands of years across many cultures, including ancient China, India, and Egypt.
-Ways to extract essential oils from plants were first discovered during the Middle Ages.
+People have used fragrant plants in healing practices for thousands of years across many cultures, including those in ancient China, India, and Egypt.
+During the Middle Ages, many cultures discovered methods to extract essential oils from these plants.

-The history of modern aromatherapy began in the early 20th century, when French chemist Rene Gattefossé coined the term “aromatherapy” and studied the effects of essential oils on many kinds of diseases.
+The history of modern aromatherapy started in the early 20th century when French chemist René Gattefossé coined the term “aromatherapy” and studied how essential oils could treat various diseases.

 Gattefossé’s famous burn: Translated from French, this is Gattefossé’s own description of the incident: “The external application of small quantities of essences rapidly stops the spread of gangrenous sores.
 “In my personal experience, after a laboratory explosion covered me with burning substances which I extinguished by rolling on a grassy lawn, both my hands were covered with a rapidly developing gas gangrene.
 Just one rinse with lavender essence stopped “the gasification of the tissue”.
 This treatment was followed by profuse sweating, and healing began the next day (July 1910).”